Dynamics of spinning test bodies in the Schwarzschild space-time: reduction and circular orbits: The Mathisson --- Papapetrou --- Dixon equations

 Multiplying system \eqref{eq_sys00} by this matrix, we find that for $d \neq 2 m^2 $ the velocity is given by In order to completely define the velocity, we need to define the parameter $\tau$.
 We will stick to the parametrization proposed in Ref. \cite{Ehlers1977}(see also \cite{LukesGerakopoulos2017}), according to which this parameter is chosen in such a way that

 Velocity $u^\alpha$ is a time-like vector.
 Hence, it follows from \eqref{eq_vel}, \eqref{eq_params} and \eqref{eq_TD} that

 As is well known, this condition can generally be violated (for examples, see \cite{Tod1976, Hojman1975}).
 If this condition is not satisfied, then the pole-dipole approximation is violated~\cite{Semerak1, HojmanHojman} and one needs to consider multipole moments of higher order.
+Also, Ref. \cite{Deriglazov2020} shows that, in an arbitrary gravitational field, the MPD equations can have solutions for which the acceleration increases with the velocity and diverges in the ultrarelativistic limit.
+A modification of these equations that exhibits correct behavior in the ultrarelativistic limit is discussed in Ref. \cite{GuzmnRamrez2022}.